 Plumbing

-Plumbing specific to DUNE includes plumbing for the cooling systems.
+Plumbing provided by CF, but specific to DUNE, includes plumbing for the cooling systems and gas piping for nitorgen and argon delivery from the Cryogenic Compressor Building on surface to the Central Utility Cavern.
 Beyond this the facility requires supplies of both potable and industrial water, as well as a means to remove water inflows and sewage.
-All cryogenic liquid and gas pipe is the responsibility of the cryogenics group and not described in this section.

 Industrial Water